ox-eye/Ox4Shell/README.md

 ## Description
-Since the release of the Log4Shell vulnerability (CVE-...), many tools were created to obfuscate Log4Shell payloads, making the lifes of security engineers a nightmare.
+Since the release of the Log4Shell vulnerability (CVE-2021-44228), many tools were created to obfuscate Log4Shell payloads, making the lives of security engineers a nightmare.

-This tool intends to aid security enginners to unravel the true contents of obfuscated Log4Shell payloads.
+This tool intends to unravel the true contents of obfuscated Log4Shell payloads.

 For example, consider the following obfuscated payload:
 ```text